Women’s Leadership Council and Early Career Professionals Council Appointment Process

 - Current service at the highest levels of leadership in a competing organization that would prevent the applicant from fulfilling their responsibilities to AHLA with recurrent conflicts of interest.

 Women's Leadership Council and Early Career Professionals Council Application

-The submission deadline for applications to serve as a Program Planning Committee Leader is January 30, 2023.
+The submission deadline for applications to serve as a Women’s Leadership Council or Early Career Professionals Council leader is November 26, 2023.